jafo2128/CanFestival-3-cy/README.md

 CanFestival-3-cy
 ================

 This is a modified clone of CanFestival (an open source CANopen stack).
+It includes more drivers support.